NIFTY 5022,1500.42%

 Qualified audit opinion–8 pts

-SEBI / ED action (any 5yr)–10 pts
+SEBI / ED action (any of last 5yr)–10 pts

 Auditor change (last 2yr)–4 pts

-High RPT (> 10% revenue)–3 pts
+High RPT (> 10% of revenue)–3 pts

-FII exodus (3 qtrs) standalone — macro/index-drivenFlagged, no deduction
+FII exodus (3 qtrs) standalone — macro/index-drivenFlagged · no deduction

 Limitations & Caveats